105 kilometres from the Calgary Tower | West on Hwy 1

 These two stores on Main Street specialize in products made by local and emerging makers.
 At Project A, you’ll find pillow cases by Ginni Seehagel, Kate Husted ceramics, Field Kit Co. soaps and more.
 And at Alberta’s Own Marketplace, there are colourful art prints by Brett Heidi, Heartprint blankets and socks designed in Calgary.

 Where to Stay (If Your Day Trip Becomes an Overnight Trip)

-If you’ve been to Canmore before, you might remember this place as the Bow Valley with a great location right on Main Street and steps away from Grizzly Paw Brewing Company Restaurant, but decor that was in desperate need of a refresh.
-The team behind Basecamp Resorts felt the same.
-They purchased the property and overhauled all 25 suites to make them modern, fresh crashpads for your stay in Canmore.
-It still has parking right outside your room, which makes it ideal for road-tripping Calgarians.
-It has digital entry, which means you get the code to your room to let yourself in.
-The fridge is stocked with complimentary breakfast and fresh scones are delivered to your door in the morning.
+The team behind Basecamp Resorts purchased this property and overhauled all 25 suites to make them modern, fresh crash pads for your stay in Canmore.
+There’s parking right outside your room, which makes it ideal for road-tripping Calgarians.
+It has virtual check-in, which means you get the code to your room to let yourself in.
+The rooms have Nespresso coffee machines, Rocky Mountain Soap bath products and even martini stations.
 If you have a bigger group or are looking for more space to spread out, the same hotel group also owns Basecamp Resorts and Basecamp Lodge.

 610 8 St., Canmore, 855-219-4707, lamphousehotel.com

 [This story was updated in July 2020 and reflects information that was correct at the time of that update.]